amahdy/person-service/README.md

 You can modify the provided demo data from `Persons.csv` located under `src/resources`.

-##Watch step by step on how to use this backend in a Vaadin project
+Watch step by step on how to use this backend in a Vaadin project -

 [![Vaadin Demo Coding in a Youtube Video](http://img.youtube.com/vi/k47CkTx9hUw/0.jpg)](http://www.youtube.com/watch?v=k47CkTx9hUw)

-##Referencing This Project Into Another Maven Project
+Referencing This Project Into Another Maven Project
+-

 After installing this project locally, you can reference it by including it as a dependency into the front-end project.
 Most probably you will need to include JavaEE dependencies as well: